Shed Row Barns: A Helpful 2-Question Guide

 Although we may have mentioned some of the pros of a shed row barn already, here’s a quick overview of the pros, as well as some cons, to a horse shed row barn.

 |Cost-Effective||Too Typical (Not Usually A Luxury Horse Barn)|

 If you would like to read more about the pros and cons of shed row barns, “Barn Design Pros & Cons: Shed Row Barns” is a helpful resource.

 How Much Does A Shed Row Barn Cost?

 Although prices will vary from company to company, shed row barns roughly cost somewhere between $4,000-$24,000.
 Of course, there may be pricing that is higher or lower than the price range just mentioned, but this should give you a rough idea of cost.
 Keep in mind, customizable options and add-ons will affect the cost as well.

 As we mentioned earlier, we offer shed row barns that start at about $6,000.

 Wrapping It Up…

 Well, there’s a basic overview of what a shed row barn is, including the different designs, pros/cons, and basic costs.
 To put it in perspective, a shed row barn is a great option if you need a horse barn large enough to house several horses, but still cost-effective.
 If you would like to design a one with our customizable options, click the button below.
-Of course, shed row barns are not the only type of horse barn that we offer: see our horse barn page to view our other horse barn options.
-If you’re interested, we also have a helpful article on modular horse barns.
+Of course, shed row barns are not the only type of horse barn that we offer: see our horse barn page or read an article outlining our best horse barn styles.
+If you’re interested, we also have a helpful article on modular horse barns and another article on horse lean-to’s.
+Plus, we do more than just horse shelters.
+We also offer storage sheds, pre-manufactured garages (learn more in this article), and more!
 And as always, if you have any questions, feel free to contact us!
 Happy horse barn hunting!